Azure/azure-iot-sdk-java/service/iot-service-samples/azure-sas-credential-sample/readme.md

 # Azure SAS Credential Sample

-This sample demonstrates how to use the Azure.Core AzureSasCredential type to create service client instances that use symmetric key based authentication.
+This sample demonstrates how to use the Azure.Core [AzureSasCredential][azure-sas-credential] type to create service client instances that use symmetric key based authentication.

 ## Summary